 About the author

 Liz works full time on the homestead, Byther Farm, and as a content creator in various media.
 Her love of gardening started as a small child, but blossomed when she left home.
 In her own garden, she found joy in propagating plants and growing food for her family.
 At her happiest when pottering in the garden, Liz now manages the half acre fruit and vegetable gardens and food forest which includes many of these fruits and vegetables that grow in shade.
-Her first book, Grounded – A Gardener’s Journey to Abundance and Self-Sufficiency will be published in February 2021.
+Her first book, Grounded – A Gardener’s Journey to Abundance and Self-Sufficiency was published in February 2021.